 You can help the baby turtles’ chances of survival by taking care of their nest, protecting them until birth and then helping them reach the ocean after hatching.

-These baby turtle release programs allow you to make an environmental impact whilst on vacation, learn about the baby turtles and is also a super fulfilling experience and something you can tell all your friends about.
+These baby turtle release programs allow you to make an environmental impact whilst on vacation, learn about the baby turtles and it’s also a super fulfilling experience!

 The Beach Tulum Hotel